-To ensure a positive experience, the program capacity is 60 students per day and minimum four teachers/ parents.
+To ensure a positive experience, the program capacity is 60 students per day and minimum four teachers/ parents (one adult to 15 students, to enable smaller group activities).
 Larger groups will need to be split over a couple of days.

 Two toilets and one accessible toilet.
 Seating and port racks.
 Cold filtered water.
 Tea and coffee facilities for adults.
 There is also a bus bay in front of the house and a 10-space carpark at the Mary Grigor Centre.

 Bankfoot House was built in 1868 and is not wheelchair accessible.
 Alternative activities and options are available on request.

 The Mary Grigor Centre (MGC) exhibition space and activities areas are accessible, and the bulk of our programs are delivered here.
 The toilets and other visitor facilities are located at the MGC.